mikegagnon/robodojo/doc/doc/main.md

 The [pseudo code for our Super Diamond program](##defeating-diamond-pseudo) is straightforward and simple.

-To implement it, we need to learn four new instructions:
+To implement it, we need to learn about [registers](##defeating-diamond-registers) and four new instructions:

 - [tapout](##defeating-diamond-tapout)
 - [scan](##defeating-diamond-scan)